dotCMS/core/hotfix_tracking.md

 170. https://github.com/dotCMS/core/issues/25729 : Order of comments in Task details modal. #25729
 171. https://github.com/dotCMS/core/issues/25653 : Importing Category lists via CSV - import button is disabled #25653
 172. https://github.com/dotCMS/core/issues/26815 : Unable to compare history of older versions (Older than latest 20) #26815
+173. https://github.com/dotCMS/core/issues/26224 : Need to add the user who create the bundle when you have bundles from other users #26224